Kerry says doubling U.S. non-lethal aid to Syrian opposition

 Westerwelle said Germany considered directly delivering weapons to be problematic but added that Germany could not stop other countries from doing this.

-"They can easily end up in the wrong hands and that is of course a danger for neighbouring countries and for the whole region and we want to prevent a conflagration," he said.
+"They can easily end up in the wrong hands and that is of course a danger for neighboring countries and for the whole region and we want to prevent a conflagration," he said.

 The United States takes the same view.
 Despite pressure from some members of Congress and recommendations even from among his own advisers, U.S. President Barack Obama has refused to supply arms to the rebels, reflecting concern that such weapons would fall into the hands of Islamist militants.